DorothyTamYiLing/GWarrange/documents/tutorials.md

 No significant intact k-mers without placeholder sequence was found.
 It is because the current method is not suitable for detecting translocations as they do not involve any change in sequence orientation.

-# Tutorial 1.1 (instructions for running tutorial 1 step by step)
+# Tutorial 1.1 (instructions for running tutorial 1 using user's selected k-mers/unitigs generation tools and GWAS tools)

 Go to the top level of /genome_rearrangement directory
 ```